osuosl/ganeti_webmgr/docs/source/getting_started/configuring.rst

   "labels" (and |gwm| only uses the one called ``default``), while the values are (again!) dictionaries.

-  Configuration is human-friendly and rather easy.
+  Configuration is human-friendly and rather easy to change.
 Look at the examples below.

 * **for SQLite**::